seancorfield/honeysql/doc/clause-reference.md

 `:select-distinct` works the same way but produces `SELECT DISTINCT`.

+HoneySQL does not yet support `SELECT ..
+INTO ..` or `SELECT ..
+BULK COLLECT INTO ..`.

 ## insert-into

 There are two use cases with `:insert-into`.
 The first case